 Costly synthetic fertilizers and pesticides are applied to compensate for the loss of nutrients and protection once provided by organic debris and rich soil life.
 As the soil loses organic matter, it allows more of these chemicals to wash off and run through it contributing to the pollution of lakes, streams, and underground water.

-- Mulching – Mulch is any organic material such as wood chips, grass clippings, leaves and compost, that is spread over the surface of the soil, locking in moisture and reducing soil temperatures and plants’ need for water while restricting weeds by blocking sunlight, and serving as a blanket for plants in winter by helping maintain constant soil temperature.
+- Mulching: Mulch is any organic material such as wood chips, grass clippings, leaves and compost, that is spread over the surface of the soil, locking in moisture and reducing soil temperatures.
+It also helps quench plants’ need for water while restricting weeds by blocking sunlight, and serving as a blanket for plants in winter by helping maintain constant soil temperature.
 Mulching is one of the cheapest water conservation techniques.
-Irving’s Mustang Mulch, which is made of untreated brush collected from the curbside and mulched at Irving’s Hunter Ferrell Landfill, is available bagged or loose for a nominal fee.
-For more information call (972) 264-3772.
+Irving’s Mustang Mulch, which is made of untreated brush collected from the curbside, is mulched at Irving’s Hunter Ferrell Landfill.
+It is available bagged or loose for a nominal fee.
+For more information, call (972) 264-3772.

-- Compost – Composting provides an almost constant source of free fertilizer and soil conditioner.
+- Compost: Composting provides an almost constant source of free fertilizer and soil conditioner.
 Benefits include improving the structure of the soil, maintaining healthy plant growth, helping conserve water and removing organics from garbage and putting them to good use in the environment.
-Click here to find out more about composting, from common terms to homemade bin samples.
+Find out more about composting, from common terms to homemade bin samples.

-Leaf Management – During the fall and early winter, when lawns stop growing and the leaf rake replaces the lawnmower, tree leaves become a major component of lawn wastes.
+- Leaf Management: During the fall and early winter, when lawns stop growing and the leaf rake replaces the lawnmower, tree leaves become a major component of lawn wastes.
 Mowing, mulching and composting are several ideas for keeping these wonderfully beneficial by-products of our beautiful Irving landscapes out of the curbside collection system.
-Click here to find out more.
+Check out more information about leaf management.